sindycp/Searching-in-Splunk/README.md

 In this scenario, we'll be investigating potential security issues associated with the mail server of a fictitious e-commerce store, Buttercup Games.
 Specifically, the task involves examining any instances of failed SSH logins for the root account.

+## Objective

+In this exercise, Splunk Cloud will be utilized for search and investigation, allowing us to:

+- Upload sample log data
+- Search through indexed data using Search Processing Language (SPL)
+- Assess search results
+- Recognize various data sources
+- Pinpoint failed SSH login(s) for the root account

 ## Initial Setup

 ### Create a Splunk Cloud Account and Activate Trial